Alukewarmglassofwater/Alukewarmglassofwater-intern-repo/Onboarding/6/Agile-Ceremonies.md

     -- Project manager reviews what is in the current Kanban backlog and aligns them with what the requirements are of the project.
 If tasks are aligned then nothing needs to be done.
 If they are not aligned then tasks will be culled and replaced with new Kanban tasks that more closely reflect the project goals.

 - How do Agile teams collaborate asynchronously and across time zones?
-  -- Project management tools such as Monday and Trello can be used to assign taks as well as chatrooms such as Slack/Microsoft Teams as to foster commication.
+  -- Project management tools such as Monday and Trello can be used to assign tasks as well as chatrooms such as Slack/Microsoft Teams as to foster communication.
 Furthermore, teams could be grouped via time zones and work assigned accordingly.

 **Reflection**